 French poets are known for their love poems but Pablo’s still rank as some of my favourites.
-I have a year in Paris to decide which French poet will become my top choice.
+I’m still trying to decide which French poet will become my top choice.
 Paul Verlaine?
 George Sand?
 Arthur Rimbaud?

 10. Valentine’s Day In Paris | A Fun Run

-On February 12, 2022 why not participate in the Valentine’s Day Paris fun run!
-After being cancelled in 2021, this fun run welcomes everyone at all levels of fitness.
-This year’s theme?
-Fight for love!
-It takes place in the lovely Parc des Buttes-Chaumont.
+On February 11, 2023, why not participate in the Valentine’s Day Paris fun run called the Course de la Saint Valentin?
+This fun run organized by the Frontrunners de Paris welcomes everyone at all levels of fitness.
+It takes place in the lovely Parc des Buttes-Chaumont in the 19th arrondissement.

 11. Sip A Little Champagne On Valentines Day In Paris

 After living in Paris, I have come to appreciate that champagne is an integral part of the culture.
 French culture is centred around good taste and pleasure.
 Thus, a little bubbly appears during apéro much more frequently than in North America.
-Add in the fact that there is a whole region of France named Champagne that produces the deluxe sparking white wine.
-Bon bref as they say in French, I highly suggest sipping champagne on Valentines Day in Paris.
+Add in the fact that there is a whole region of France named Champagne that produces the deluxe sparkling white wine.
+I highly suggest sipping champagne on Valentines Day in Paris.

 if you’re not up for popping a bottle on your own, how about taking a day trip to the Champagne region of France?

 12. Attend An Evening Concert